ssmi8/Fighting-for-Par/README.md

 ### Gallery Page

-* This section is an image gallery which shows the user existing memebers during their time with the golf society.
+* This section is an image gallery which shows the user existing members during their time with the golf society.
-* The purpose of this section is to give confidence to the user that the golf socity provides the message conveyed in the home page.
+* The purpose of this section is to give confidence to the user that the golf society provides the message conveyed in the home page.
 * This section uses CSS grid to be easily responsive.

 <img src="/assets/ux-files/gallery-screenshot-1.png" width="auto" height="auto">